 Camping in the Simien Mountains

-The best way to experience the mountains is to camp and there are endless companies offering a very similar experience and level of service.
-You should always barter the price and if you are happy to book last minute, you can guarantee you will save money by booking tours on the ground in Ethiopia.
-You can do this in Addis Ababa if you have an overnight stay or you can also book last minute in Gondar.
+The best way to experience the mountains is to camp for a few days.
+There are a number of companies offering guided camping trips in the Simien mountains.
+You should always barter for the best price as prices can vary drastically.
+You can do this in Addis Ababa if you have an overnight stay or you can also book a tour last minute in Gondar.
+If you book your camping trip before you land in Ethiopia, you will pay a premium.

 Elsewhere in the Simien Mountains National Park